-The HP Start-Up Kit is the DVD that comes with your printer; it contains the printer's software and documentation, including introductory multimedia tutorials to help you to get a good first print.
+The HP Start-Up Kit is the CD that comes with your printer; it contains the printer's software.

 HP Care Packs and Warranty Extensions

 If you would like to extend your printer's warranty beyond the standard period, two methods are available.